mousepawmedia/devdocs/source/serverconfig/config.rst

 Next, we need to create symbolic links to the certificates so Apache can see them.
 We'll be `sudo`ing up to root after creating the directory.

-Note we're only doing this for the file serving certificates.
-We'll need to do something else for the main certificates (see `Post-Renew Script`).
+Note we're only doing this for the fallback DNs.
+We'll need to do something else for the main `mousepawmedia.net` certificate (see `Post-Renew Script`).

 ..  code-block:: bash